nmshd/documentation/_docs_use-cases/use-case-consumption-delete-a-repositoryattribute.md

 - The RepositoryAttribute will be deleted.
 - All predecessors of the RepositoryAttribute will be deleted.
 - If the RepositoryAttribute was succeeded, the `succeeds` property of the successor will be set to undefined.
-- If there are shared copies of the RepositoryAttribute, the `shareInfo.sourceAttribute` of those own shared Attributes and their predecessors will be set to undefined.
+- If there are shared copies of the RepositoryAttribute or potential predecessors of it, the `shareInfo.sourceAttribute` of those own shared Attributes will be set to undefined.

 ## On Failure

-- No Attribute can be deleted, if you don't have a LocalAttribute with given `attributeId`.
+- No Attribute can be deleted if you don't have a LocalAttribute with given `attributeId`.
-- No Attribute can be deleted, if the Attribute with given `attributeId` is not a RepositoryAttribute.
+- No Attribute can be deleted if the Attribute with given `attributeId` is not a RepositoryAttribute.